 A new picture of China's rise since the Age of Exploration and its historical impact on the modern world.

 Spectacular accounts in Persian and Ottoman Turkish describe palaces of silk and jade in Beijing's Forbidden City.
 Malay legends recount stories of Chinese princesses arriving in Melaka with gifts of porcelain and gold.
 During Europe's Age of Exploration, Iberian mariners charted new passages to China, which the Dutch and British East India Companies transformed into lucrative tea routes.
-Among the ships' passengers were Italian Jesuits, who translated and assembled the work of Chinese mapmakers and botanists for books that would then be published in Amsterdam.

 About the author